wuwen1030/XTInfiniteScrollView/README.md

 ##Delegate

-You will want to know which image the users have clicked, because you will show a detail view.
-And maybe you also want a page control to show which image are showing.
+You should know which image the users have clicked, when you want to show a detail view.
+And maybe you will also need a page control to indicate which image is showing.
 ```
 #pragma mark - XTInfiniteScrollViewDelegate